vipulnaik/diet-exercise-health/notes/2024-04-25-abdominal-pain.md

 movement was fairly normal qualitatively and only a little less than usual in magnitude.

+I had my morning meal around 11 AM.
+I tried a little bit of the lavash and felt a little bit of irritation with that, so I decided that I would cook another batch of rice for the evening as my current batch of rice was ending (if I had reacted well to the lavash, I might have switched back to lavash).

+In the evening, I cooked rice and also ended up opening my second almond milk yogurt pack to continue to soothe my stomach.

+I went to sleep around midnight.

+## Three days later (2024-04-28)

+I naturally woke up around 6:50 AM.
+I went for a bowel movement at around 7:10 AM and had a fairly normal bowel movement.

 ## Potential causes and aggravating factors

 ### Aftermath of dental cleaning